gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 ## Test Run

-Once the server is installed and configured, we can now try to run `C:\Server\bin\run.bat` script as `AppServer` user.
+Once the server is installed and configured, you can now try to run `C:\Server\bin\run.bat` script as `AppServer` user.
 This time, it should enter the running state: